cloud-skeleton/proxy/README.md

 ![SSL Labs Rating A+](./assets/ssllabs-rating.jpg)

-> **IMPORTANT:** Before deploying the **[Container Proxy](https://github.com/cloud-skeleton/container-proxy/)**, **you must complete all the prerequisites detailed in the [Prerequisites](https://github.com/cloud-skeleton/prerequisites) repository.** This step is essential to ensure that your system meets all the required configurations, dependencies, and security measures necessary for a successful deployment.
+> **IMPORTANT:** Before deploying the **[Proxy](https://github.com/cloud-skeleton/proxy/)**, **you must complete all the prerequisites detailed in the [Prerequisites](https://github.com/cloud-skeleton/prerequisites) repository.** This step is essential to ensure that your system meets all the required configurations, dependencies, and security measures necessary for a successful deployment.

 The primary configuration is defined in the `compose.yml` file, which sets up two main services:
 - **[Traefik](https://doc.traefik.io/traefik/):** The reverse proxy service.